Choosing a College: The Financial Aid Award Letter

 Let’s wrap it up!

-Overall, comparing your financial aid award letters side by side is about getting down to an apples to apples comparison.
+Overall, comparing your financial aid award letters is about getting down to an apples-to-apples comparison.

-- How much money is scholarships or gift aid that doesn’t need to be paid back?
+- How much money do scholarships or gift aid amount to?

 - How much will need to be paid back (loans)?